Shiv162003/pri-shi/README.md

   - **Generalization**: High performance on diverse tasks, including medical text summarization.
   - **Adaptability**: Instruction fine-tuning helps produce coherent and accurate medical summaries.

-## 2. BERT (Bidirectional Encoder Representations from Transformers)
+## 2. BARD (Bidirectional Attention-based Representations for Documents)
 - **Type**: Encoder-Only Model
 - **Architecture**: Transformer-based, but uses only the encoder stack.
 - **Purpose**:
   - Originally designed for tasks like classification and token prediction, rather than text generation.
-  - Adapted for extractive summarization through models like **BERTSUM**, which extract key sentences rather than generating new ones.
+  - Adapted for extractive summarization through models similar to **BERTSUM**, which extract key sentences rather than generating new ones.
 - **Method**:
   - Breaks down the text into segments and identifies important sentences using attention mechanisms.
   - Extracts key sentences to form the summary, focusing on maintaining proximity to the original text.